x3haloed/hominem/docs/human_like_reward_lora_step_by_step_plan.md

 2. **Model definition (abstract)**
    - Define an interface:
-     - `RewardModel.encode(input_text, output_text) -> reward_vector`.
+     - `RewardModel.score(input_text, output_text) -> RewardOutput`.
+     - `RewardOutput` should at least contain:
+       - `reward_vector`: the per-dimension manifold values.
+       - `reward_intensity`: scalar gain indicating how strongly this moment should drive learning.
+       - `safety_score`: scalar indicating when plasticity should be blocked, down-weighted, or regularized.
+       - (Optional) `scalar_preference`: overall scalar for compatibility with scalar-RL methods.
-   - Internally, it can be any transformer/architecture, but the interface must be stable.
+   - Internally, it can be any transformer/architecture, but the interface must be stable and match the system-design requirements.

 3. **Training script**
    - `core/reward_model/train.py`: